Amruth066/Portfolio/portfolio-main/README.md

 # Amruth Sai Manchukonda - Portfolio

-Welcome to my personal portfolio! 🚀 This project showcases my experience, skills, and projects as a **Full-Stack Developer** with expertise in **React.js, Spring Boot, Python FastAPI, and AWS**.
+Welcome to my personal portfolio! 🚀 This project showcases my experience, skills, and projects as a **Full-Stack Developer** with expertise in **React.js, Python FastAPI, and AWS**.

 ## 🌟 About Me
 I am a **Software Engineer** passionate about building scalable and efficient web applications.
 Currently, I am working at **Invesco**, where I contribute to improving vendor management systems, optimizing database queries, and developing new features that enhance user engagement.